 - Click the Portal tab in the Catalog pane.

-- Locate and double-click the parcel fabric feature layer to display the parcel fabric layer and its associated layers.
+- Browse to and double-click the parcel fabric feature layer to display the parcel fabric layer and its associated layers.

-- Right-click the parcel fabric layer and click Add To New Map.
+- Right-click the parcel fabric layer, point to Add To New and click Map.

 You can also add the parcel fabric to a current map; however, only one parcel fabric can be added to a single map.

 When you add the parcel fabric layer to the map from a portal, all associated layers are added except adjustment layers and attribute rule error layers.